-Startups tend to collect large amounts of data to pave the path of their progress at a faster speed but have limited resources to store data.
-All they desire is predictive analysis because they want to track the behavior of potential customers for maybe a year or two.
+Startups tend to collect large amounts of data to pave the path of their progress at a faster speed but have limited resources to store it.
+The solution to most of their issues is predictive analysis.
+This is true because they want to track the behavior of potential customers for maybe a year or two.

 WHAT ROLES DO DATA SCIENTISTS AND DATA ANALYSTS PLAY?

 To answer the question of which is a more affordable option for startups – a Data Scientist or a Data Analyst – let us look at the job profile and scope of both these professionals:

 Below are the steps that the data science process involves.

 Step #1: Answering queries

 The Scientist’s machine learning model has to answer a question or solve a problem.
 Of course, there will be many permutations and combinations of data sets to deal with different queries.
 So, the data model must be a comprehensive set of parameters to deal with all eventualities.

 Web scraping or collection of real-time Big Data is the next step that a Data Scientist will undertake.
 Sample streamed data will be collected initially to test and retest the data model.

 Even the best data models can collect irrelevant data.
 At times, web users enter wrong information either because of typo errors or intentional falsification.
 This data is collected along with the rest of the information.
 Reviewing the data for relevancy and accuracy is the next step that a Data Scientist has to perform.